Common Language Facilitators

 Latin America

-• Heather Alicia Knox - Level 1
+Heather Alicia Knox - Level 1

-Heather Alicia Knox is a non-profit leader, digital storytelling facilitator and photographer, based in Mexico and Guatemala.
+Heather Alicia Knox is a non-profit leader, digital storytelling facilitator and photographer, based in Mexico and Canada.
 She is the Co-Founder of the Project Somos Learning Village located in the Central Highlands of Guatemala.
 Heather has over thirty years experience working in the non-profit sector.
 Her work has included international, arts and educational organizations.
 She has worked with children, rescue dogs, designed farm to table educational programming, recruited and managed volunteers (up to 1200 at a time!) and provided courses and training.
 Her greatest loves are children and dogs.
 She values connecting with individuals and listening deeply to their stories and experiences and using storytelling as a mode to truly see others.

 Uganda